“Crisis is the new normal” for the food industry, according to CEOs

 For many of the CEOs who spoke at the Global Summit, the road ahead remains uneven.

 “Crisis is probably going to carry on being our norm for some time,” said Jope.
 “We’re in the foothills of a very substantial global food crisis, we haven’t yet really seen the full impact of that and the mother of all crises is of course the climate emergency.”

 Meanwhile Vincent Clerc, a Chief Executive from logistics group Maersk, which transports goods for the likes of Walmart and other big name retail brands, told Reuters inflationary pressures are “unlikely to abate in the short term”.

 Clerc, who is the head of the company’s Ocean and Logistics group, added: “Logistics is very energy and labour intensive, and those are two of the areas of the economy that are subject to significant inflationary pressure.”

 Even without logistic and supply chain issues, the outlook remains concerning for many retailers – especially following the news that consumers were cutting back on shopping altogether as a means to cope with the cost-of-living crisis.

 In comments made ahead of the Global Summit to Reuters, Danone Global Head of Sales Ayla Ziz, said inflation is something “that we need to get used to”.

-George Monbiot discusses the future of food production and more with Table Talk presenter Stefan Gates:
+George Monbiot discusses the future of food production and more with presenter Stefan Gates in this podcast episode: